Advanced Programmable Interrupt Controller: I/O APICs

 I/O APICs contain a redirection table, which is used to route the interrupts it receives from peripheral buses to one or more local APICs.
 Early I/O APICs (like 82489DX, SIO.A and PCEB/ESC) only had support for 16 interrupt lines, but later ones like 82093AA (separate chip for PIIX3/PIIX4) had support for 24 interrupt lines.
 It was packaged as a 64-Pin PQFP.
 The 82093AA normally connected to the PIIX3/PIIX4 and used its integrated legacy 8259 PICs.
-The ICH1 and Intel 815 integrated the I/O APIC.
+The ICH1 integrated the I/O APIC.
+An integrated I/O APIC of modern chipsets may provide more than 24 interrupt lines.

 According to a 2009 Intel benchmark using Linux, the I/O APIC reduced interrupt latency by a factor of almost three relative to the 8259 emulation (XT-PIC), while using MSI reduced the latency even more, by a factor of nearly seven relative to the XT-PIC baseline.

 Variants

 The xAPIC was introduced with the Pentium 4, while the x2APIC is the most recent generation of the Intel's programmable interrupt controller, introduced with the Nehalem microarchitecture in November 2008.
 The major improvements of the x2APIC address the number of supported CPUs and performance of the interface.

 The x2APIC now uses 32 bits to address CPUs, allowing to address up to 232 − 1 CPUs using the physical destination mode.
 The logical destination mode now works differently and introduces clusters; using this mode, one can address up to 220 − 16 processors.

 The improved interface reduces the number of needed APIC register accesses for sending inter-processor interrupts (IPIs).
 Because of this advantage, KVM can and does emulate the x2APIC for older processors that do not physically support it, and this support is exposed from QEMU going back to Conroe and even for AMD Opteron G-series processors (neither of which natively support x2APIC).

-APICv is the Intel's brand name for hardware virtualization support aimed at reducing interrupt overhead in guests.
+APICv is Intel's brand name for hardware virtualization support aimed at reducing interrupt overhead in guests.
 APICv was introduced in the Ivy Bridge-EP processor series, which is sold as Xeon E5-26xx v2 (launched in late 2013) and as Xeon E5-46xx v2 (launched in early 2014).
 AMD announced a similar technology called AVIC, it is available family 15h models 6Xh (Carrizo) processors and newer.